turdmaggot/HelloWorldJava/README.md

 ## To Run

-To deploy this project run
+To run your compiled code:

 ```bash
   java HelloWorld